dimonovdd/Xamarin.MediaGallery/README.md

 [![NuGet Badge](https://img.shields.io/nuget/vpre/Xamarin.MediaGallery)](https://www.nuget.org/packages/Xamarin.MediaGallery/) [![NuGet downloads](https://img.shields.io/nuget/dt/Xamarin.MediaGallery)](https://www.nuget.org/packages/Xamarin.MediaGallery/) [![license](https://img.shields.io/github/license/dimonovdd/Xamarin.MediaGallery)](https://github.com/dimonovdd/Xamarin.MediaGallery/blob/main/LICENSE) [![Xamarin.MediaGallery on fuget.org](https://www.fuget.org/packages/Xamarin.MediaGallery/badge.svg)](https://www.fuget.org/packages/Xamarin.MediaGallery) [![YouTube Video Views](https://img.shields.io/youtube/views/8JvgnlHVyrI?style=social)](https://youtu.be/8JvgnlHVyrI)

-This plugin is designed for picking and saving photos and video files from the native gallery of Android and iOS devices.
+This plugin is designed for picking and saving photos and video files from the native gallery of Android and iOS devices and capture photo.

 *Unfortunately, at the time of the release of this plugin, [MediaPlugin](https://github.com/jamesmontemagno/MediaPlugin) by [@jamesmontemagno](https://github.com/jamesmontemagno) is no longer supported, and [Xamarin.Essentials](https://github.com/xamarin/Essentials) has not received updates for about 2 months.*
 *This plugin has fixed bugs and added some features that are missing in [Xamarin.Essentials](https://github.com/xamarin/Essentials).
 I hope that in the future it will be ported to [MAUI](https://github.com/dotnet/maui) so that developers have an easy way to add these features to their apps.*

  [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/dimonovdd)

 ## Available Platforms